-- support services care at home and housing support - nurse agencies
+- support services care at home and housing support - childcare agencies

-You must keep records that detail missed and late visits where the service provides support to people in their own homes or in the community.
-The record should show an analysis of the information showing cause, effect, and necessary actions taken to ensure the person's wellbeing has been attended to, and in relation to Duty of Candour/protection concerns (where appropriate).
+You must keep records that detail missed and late visits where the service provides support to children in their homes or in the community.
+The record should show an analysis of the information showing cause, effect, and necessary actions taken to ensure the child's wellbeing has been attended to, and in relation to child protection concerns/Duty of Candour (where appropriate).